w3c/wai-easy-checks/content/zoom-levels.md

 [TODO] images for a standard page and a zoomed page side by side (sample from w3.org sent to Jasper to play with)

 Zoom is used to enlarge the text and images on web pages to make them more readable.
-In most browsers the 'Ctrl' or 'Cmd' with the '+' keys will increase zoom.
-'Ctrl' or 'Cmd' with the '-' will reduce zoom and 'Ctrl' or 'Cmd' with '0' will reset it.
+In most browsers the 'Ctrl' or 'Cmd' with '+' will increase zoom.
+'Ctrl' or 'Cmd' with '-' will reduce zoom and 'Ctrl' or 'Cmd' with '0' will reset it.

 ## Who depends on Zoom Levels?